menu icon

 Add milk and mix.
 The dough might look crumbly, but it will come together just fine.

-Remove 1/3 cup of dough and set it to the side.
+Step 2: Remove ⅓ cup of dough and set it aside.

 Tint the remaining dough with orange food coloring.
 Add a few drops then mix with the electric mixer until blended.
 Keep adding drops and mixing until the desired color is achieved.